whats2000/GriffinOWO/README.md

 1. Inquis Alert: Allow you to tell the inquisher spot in the party chat

 ### Combat
-1. Alignment Tracker: Alignment Tracker for gyro wand will track both yourself and other players aligment
+1. Alignment Tracker: The alignment Tracker for the gyro wand will track both your and other players' alignment
-2. Gyro Cool Down Tracker: Gyro Cool Down Tracker for gyro wand will track the cd of the gyro wand right click ability
+2. Gyro Cool Down Tracker: Gyro Cool Down Tracker for the gyro wand will track the cd of the gyro wand right click ability
 3. Flare Range Marker: Display the range of the flare
+4. Flare Timer: Flare Timer will display the flare time when you are in flare range **[Beta]**

 ### Crimson Island
 1. Broke Hype Detect: Detect Hype stopped grand combat xp without using the book of state